Achieving Logarithmic Regret in KL-Regularized Zero-Sum Markov Games: Two-Player Zero-Sum Markov Games

-\end{itemize} \end{theorem} As demonstrated in Theorem \ref{thm:markovmerged}, for the regularized ($\beta>0$) setting, $\SOMG$, achieves a regret bound of which grows only logarithmically\footnote{By employing Bernstein-based \citep{xie2021policy} bonuses in $\SOMG$, one could potentially shave off an additional $Hd^{1/2}$ factor in the regularization-independent bound and an $H^2d$ factor in the regularization-dependent bound.} with $T$.
+\end{itemize} \end{theorem} As demonstrated in Theorem \ref{thm:markovmerged}, for the regularized ($\beta>0$) setting, $\SOMG$, achieves a regret bound of which grows only logarithmically\footnote{By employing Bernstein-based \citep{xie2021policy} bonuses in $\SOMG$, one could potentially shave off an additional $Hd^{1/2}$ factor in the $\sqrt{T}$ bound and an $H^2d$ factor in the logarithmic regret bound.} with $T$.
 Consequently, $\SOMG$ needs only samples to learn an $\eps$-NE.
-Moreover, for $\beta = 0$, employing an alternative design of the projection operator and bonus function (Appendix \ref{subseq:b0}), $\SOMG$ attains a tighter regularization-independent regret bound of $\widetilde{\mathcal{O}}(d^{3/2}H^2\sqrt{T})$.
-This, in turn, implies a sample complexity of $\widetilde{\mathcal{O}}(d^3H^4/\eps^2)$ for learning an $\eps$-NE.

 \paragraph{Reduction to the Single-agent Setting.} Both $\OMG$ and $\SOMG$ naturally reduce to multi-armed Bandit and single-agent RL respectively when the min-player’s action space is a singleton.
-Note that, in the single-agent case, the positive KL term $\beta\KL(\nu(\cdot|s)|\nur(\cdot|s))$ vanishes for every state $s$, and the value functions in \eqref{eq:Vdefn} are bounded above by $H$.
+Note that, in the single-agent case, the positive KL term $\beta\KL(\nu(\cdot|s)\|\nur(\cdot|s))$ vanishes for every state $s$, and the value functions in \eqref{eq:Vdefn} are bounded above by $H$.
 Since the min-player no longer needs to make decisions, the steps in \eqref{eq:thetaminus}, \eqref{eq:Qminus}, and \eqref{eq:Vminus} do not affect the dynamics and are no longer required.
 Consequently, we can set the ceiling in the projection operator \eqref{eq:projplusa} to be of order $\mathcal{O}(H)$ and design the bonus functions $b_{h,t}(s,i,j)$ and $\bd_{h,t}(s,i,j)$ with linear dependence on $H$ (as opposed to quadratic dependence for $b_{h,t}(s,i,j)$ in the game setting).
-This yields improved regret guarantees of $\mathcal{O}\left(\beta^{-1}d^3H^5\log^2\bigl(\tfrac{dT}{\delta}\bigr)\right)$ in the regularization-dependent case, and $\mathcal{O}\left(d^{3/2}H^2\sqrt{T}\log\bigl(\tfrac{dT}{\delta}\bigr)\right)$ in the regularization-independent case, while all other aspects of the algorithm remain unchanged.
+This yields improved regret guarantees of $\mathcal{\widetilde O}\left(\beta^{-1}d^3H^5\log^2\bigl(\tfrac{dT}{\delta}\bigr)\right)$ and $\mathcal{\widetilde O}\left(d^{3/2}H^2\sqrt{T}\right)$, while all other aspects of the algorithm remain unchanged.